MaREI-EPMG/TIM_DH/pages/about.md

 1.Issue with Apartment numbers after 2030.
 2.Data Centre Capacity not defined correctly.
-3.DH_Solar has low capacity as timeslice not setup yet
+3.DH_Solar has low capacity as timeslice not setup yet.

+For any queries, Contact Jason Mc Guire - at jason.mcguire@ucc.ie